 Table of Contents

-This chapter gives some background information about some of DRBD's internal algorithms and structures.
+This chapter gives some background information about some of DRBD’s internal algorithms and structures.
 It is intended for interested users wishing to gain a certain degree of background knowledge about DRBD.
-It does not dive into DRBD's inner workings deep enough to be a reference for DRBD developers.
-For that purpose, please refer to the papers listed in the section called “Publications”, and of course to the comments in the DRBD source code.
+It does not dive into DRBD’s inner workings deep enough to be a reference for DRBD developers.
+For that purpose, please refer to the papers listed in Section 18.5, “Publications”, and of course to the comments in the DRBD source code.

 This metadata may be stored internally and externally.
 Which method is used is configurable on a per-resource basis.

 Configuring a resource to use internal meta data means that DRBD stores its meta data on the same physical lower-level device as the actual production data.
 It does so by setting aside an area at the end of the device for the specific purpose of storing metadata.

 Advantage.
 Since the meta data are inextricably linked with the actual data, no special action is required from the administrator in case of a hard disk failure.
 The meta data are lost together with the actual data and are also restored together.

 Disadvantage.
 In case of the lower-level device being a single physical hard disk (as opposed to a RAID set), internal meta data may negatively affect write throughput.
 The performance of write requests by the application may trigger an update of the meta data in DRBD.
 If the meta data are stored on the same magnetic disk of a hard disk, the write operation may result in two additional movements of the write/read head of the hard disk.

 If you are planning to use internal meta data in conjunction with an existing lower-level device that already has data which you wish to preserve, you must account for the space required by DRBD’s meta data.

 Otherwise, upon DRBD resource creation, the newly created metadata would overwrite data at the end of the lower-level device, potentially destroying existing files in the process.
 To avoid that, you must do one of the following things: